 3. Better candidates

 We all know that selecting someone who can do the job is insufficient.
 A successful hire is someone who will do the job, which depends a lot on cultural fit.
 With 46% of hires considered unsuccessful within 18 months, hiring the right candidate has a huge business impact.
 However, recruiters and hiring managers are not always able to gauge cultural fit.
 What if candidates themselves could help?
 Pipelined talent can self-screen for cultural fit before applying based on their experience interacting with an employer.
-For example, if the recruitment team shares valuable content aligned with the employer brand, you can expect candidates to engage with it and be able to self-assess on cultural fit through this process.
+For example, if the recruitment team shares valuable content aligned with the employer brand, you can expect candidates to engage with it and be able to self-assess on cultural fit through this process.4.
+Improve candidate experience

 The talent pipeline encompasses continuous communication and relationship cultivation with prospective candidates, regardless of the availability of immediate job opportunities.
 This showcases a dedicated investment in candidates' career growth and fosters a favorable perception of the company, thereby augmenting the overall candidate experience.